Shopify App That Lets You Shop with Friends Online

 This happened right after Google’s AI Overviews rollout in 2024, when the widely reported story was that ecommerce stores were getting hammered by declining organic click-through rates.
 Google was answering more queries directly in the search results, and stores were getting fewer clicks.

-We discovered this by accident.
-HorseWorldEU changed themes and the Stylaquin usage suddenly went way up.
-We asked the store owner if he could give us one day of traffic data so we could determine if the uptick was a mirage.
-He gave us access to his Google Analytics account and it also showed a 700% increase in organic traffic weeks before the theme change.
-The traffic increase was real.
-The owner confirmed they hadn’t added any new apps, changed their marketing strategy, or adjusted their SEO during that period.
-No other site changes had been made.
-We then went digging to figure out what had changed in that time period and the only real change had been Google answers was rolled out.
-The timing matched exactly, but most stores had lost significant traffic.
+This store went the other direction, way up.
+We discovered it by accident.
+HorseWorldEU changed themes and Stylaquin usage suddenly spiked.
+We asked the store owner if he could give us one day of traffic data so we could check whether the uptick was a mirage.
+He gave us access to his Google Analytics, and the data showed a 700% increase in organic traffic that started weeks before the theme change.
+The owner confirmed they hadn’t added any new apps, changed marketing strategy, or adjusted SEO during that period.
+No other site changes.
+We went digging to figure out what had happened, and the only real change in that timeframe was Google rolling out AI Overviews.
+The timing matched exactly.
+Most stores had lost significant traffic, but this one had gained it.

-After digging deeper, we discovered that Google’s algorithm update didn’t just add AI Overviews.
+After more digging, we figured out that Google’s algorithm update did more than add AI Overviews.
 It also shifted how Google weighs engagement signals.
-Stores where visitors stay longer, view more products, and return more frequently were getting rewarded in organic rankings, while stores with high bounce rates and low engagement were losing ground even if they had good content.
+Stores where visitors stay longer, view more products, and return more frequently were getting rewarded in organic rankings.
+Stores with high bounce rates and low engagement were losing ground even when they had good content.

-Shoppers who used an interactive visual browsing experience viewed 10.0 products per session compared to 4.9 for standard browsers — a 104% increase.
-Their average session duration was 5 minutes and 24 seconds versus 4 minutes and 6 seconds for standard browsing — 31% longer.
-And the returning visitor conversion rate was 8.13% compared to 3.76% — a 116% lift.
+Shoppers who used an interactive visual browsing experience viewed 10.0 products per session compared to 4.9 for standard browsers, a 104% increase.
+Their average session duration was 5 minutes and 24 seconds versus 4 minutes and 6 seconds for standard browsing, 31% longer.
+The returning visitor conversion rate was 8.13% compared to 3.76%, a 116% lift.

-These aren’t different shoppers.
-Same store, same products, same traffic sources.
+Same store, same products, same traffic sources, same shoppers.
 The only variable was how they browsed.

-Now consider what a traditional wishlist contributes to these engagement signals.
-If 97% of visitors never interact with your wishlist, it adds nothing to your session duration, nothing to your products-viewed-per-session count, and nothing to the behavioral signals that Google appears to be rewarding.
+Now look at what a traditional wishlist contributes to these engagement signals.
+If 97% of visitors never interact with your wishlist, it adds nothing to your session duration, nothing to your products-viewed-per-session count, and nothing to the behavioral signals Google appears to be rewarding.

 A feature with a 1–3% usage rate is invisible to Google.
-An interactive browsing experience with a 14% engagement rate changes the entire engagement profile of your store — and that may be the difference between gaining organic traffic and losing it.
+An interactive browsing experience with a 14% engagement rate changes the entire engagement profile of your store.
+That can be the difference between gaining organic traffic and losing it.

-The SEO implications of engagement aren’t theoretical.
+The SEO implications of engagement are concrete.
 We’ve built a free diagnostic tool to help you assess where your store stands, called the Shopify SEO Survival Quiz.

 What’s Replacing Traditional Wishlists